hundreds of thousands of stately king penguins on the beaches of

 this segment of the voyage, you may visit the following sites:

-Island – Despite its name, this island is pleasantly
+– Despite its name, this island is pleasantly rodent-free and

-rodent-free and hence bounteous with birdlife.
-Anything from breeding
+hence bounteous with birdlife.
+Anything from breeding Magellanic

-Magellanic penguins and gentoos to numerous waders and passerine birds
+penguins and gentoos to numerous waders and passerine birds (including

-Island – On Saunders Island you can see the black-browed
+– On Saunders Island you can see the black-browed albatross

-albatross and its sometimes-clumsy landings, along with breeding
+and its sometimes-clumsy landings, along with breeding imperial shags

-imperial shags and rockhopper penguins.
-King penguins, Magellanic
+and rockhopper penguins.
+King penguins, Magellanic penguins, and

 capital of the Falklands and center of its culture, Port Stanley has